OWASP/www-chapter-colorado-springs/index.md

 ### Call for leaders

 We are currently looking to build up our Leadership Team!
-If you are interested, please reach out to Terry Bradshaw ([Terry Bradshaw](mailto:terry.bradshaw@owasp.org) or [Andrew van der Stock](mailto:vanderaj@owasp.org).
+If you are interested, please reach out to [Terry Bradshaw](mailto:terry.bradshaw@owasp.org) or [Andrew van der Stock](mailto:vanderaj@owasp.org).

 ### Call for speakers